 EMSF Program Fees, Sponsorship & Student Loans

 Executive Programs have a different fee structure than other graduate programs at the Zicklin School of Business.
 The programs are designed to offer administrative ease and convenience.
 Students are registered as part of a cohort and all administrative contact is provided through the Executive Programs office.
-This permits students to concentrate and devote their energy to their academic work and not worry about administrative matters.

 Program fees include a wide variety of services to students, including:

 - All college tuition, student technology, activity and graduation fees

 - Class day meals & refreshments during breaks